 Piano Concerto in C - II: Elegy: Largo

-[A rough-and-ready, amateur premier performance of this work took place in 2013.
-Please bear with the quality, and remember this was amateurs… the "MP3 File" button at on this ScoreExchange site is a midi-performance, which captures all the correct notes, if not as much spirit.
+[An amateur premier performance of this work took place in 2013.
+Please bear with the quality… The "MP3 File" button at on this ScoreExchange site is a midi-performance, which captures all the correct notes, if not as much spirit.
 The amateur recording is here: https://soundcloud.com/rob-howe-6/concerto-in-c-complete]

 The Piano Concerto in C was written in 2007 as a gift for a friend.
 The intent in it was to produce something with tight structure, complex motivic interrelations and other semi-learned devices, but dressing the outer surface in a style which is immediately accessible.
 I am concerned for the future of classical music, which seems to be set on alienating itself from a wider audience, while its own more specialised audience dwindles.
 I am inspired by the approach of someone like Haydn who took great pains to pursue the ideal of ‘art concealing art’, with the sub-surface complexity and inner logic and coherence of the music there for whoever looks for it, without that understanding being necessary to enjoy the music.
 The music makes use of a Romanian folk-scale and is generally in a style not a million miles away from Ravel, Martinů, Bartók in his sunnier moods, Sibelius and several film-music composers.
 Please don’t feel the need to read the paragraphs on the individual movements if you don’t want to… the music should be able to carry itself ideally.
 But the notes are there if you’re interested.”